kkzonie/njspc-mqtt-broker/README.md

 # njspc-mqtt-broker - Version 0.9.1

 ## What is njspc-mqtt-broker?
-njspc-mqtt-broker is an application or middleware that sits between the awesome nodejs-poolcontroller v6.X and an MQTT broker such as Mosquitto allowing any Home Automation platform that integrates with MQTT to communicate with a supported Pentair pool controller.
+njspc-mqtt-broker is an application or middleware that sits between the awesome nodejs-poolcontroller v6.X and an MQTT server allowing any Home Automation platform that integrates with MQTT to communicate with a supported Pentair pool controller.
 Both sensors (read-only) and states (read-write) are supported.

 ## Prerequisites
 * Pentair Pool Controller supported by [nodejs-poolcontroller v6.X](https://github.com/tagyoureit/nodejs-poolController)
 * Functional nodejs-poolcontroller v6.X installation which is properly communicating to your supported Pool Controller
-* Functional MQTT broker up and running such as [Eclipse Mosquitto™](https://mosquitto.org/download/)
+* Functional MQTT server up and running such as [Eclipse Mosquitto™](https://mosquitto.org/download/)
 * And of course, a Home Automation platform such as [Home Assistant](https://www.home-assistant.io) so you can automate something!

 ## Supported Pool Equipment Elements exposed to MQTT Topics/Messages in v0.9.1